icambridge/iain.sexy/source/_drafts/2014-11-21-hack-types.markdown

 function returnsTrue(): bool { return true; }
 ```

-Constants you just put the type in between the `const` keyword and the constant name.
+For constants you just put the type in between the `const` keyword and the constant name.

 ```php
 <?hh